 Enormous castle Xanadu, somewhere in Florida.
-Before it's owner, the old millionaire Charles Foster Kane, dies, he utters his last words: "Rosebud".
-The newsreel sums up Kane's life, but a reporter decides to investigate his rarely heard private life.
-He questions Kane's second wife, Susan, and his living friend Leland.
-He discovers Kane was born to a poor family and had to leave his beloved mother to live with Mr. Thatcher so that he can become wealthy.
+Before its owner, the old millionaire Charles Foster Kane, dies, he utters his last words: "Rosebud".
+The newsreel sums up Kane's public life, but a reporter decides to investigate his rarely heard private life.
+He questions Kane's second wife, Susan, and friend Leland.
+He discovers Kane was born to a poor family, but upon discovering gold on their property, his mother sent him to live and be educated by Mr. Thatcher so that he can become wealthy.
 In New York, Kane took over the Enquirer newspaper and got married to Emily.
-But when he was a candidate for the president, his reputation was destroyed when his opponent revealed his relationship with singer Susan.
+But when he was a candidate for the President, his reputation was destroyed when his opponent revealed his relationship with singer Susan.
 The reporters fail to find out anything about "Rosebud".
-Some men throw his old things into the fire - among them his old sled named Rosebud.
+Some men throw Kane's old things into the fire: among them his old sled named Rosebud.

 Grade:++++